Solar Financing, Tax Credits & Incentives Guide (2026)

 Should I Buy Solar Panels with Cash?

 Paying cash provides the highest total return on investment because you avoid interest charges.
-You own the system outright from day one, qualify for the full tax credit, and start saving immediately with no monthly payment.
+You own the system outright from day one, qqualify for all available incentives, and start saving immediately with no monthly payment.

 Best for: Homeowners who have the capital available and want to maximize long-term savings.